pktgen/Pktgen-DPDK/README.md

 **Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 2.8.3   - Updated the Makefiles to use rte.extXYZ.mk files.
+             Updated the code to build with DPDK 2.0.0-rc1 as some function prototype changed.
  - 2.8.2   - Fix bug in pktgen_main_receive routine not using the correct port number.
  - 2.8.1   - Add a new docs directory using Sphinx format and update version numbers.
  - 2.8.0   - Update to release 1.8.0 of DPDK.